ViviSwarm/Worksheetgeneratorthatdontwork/README.md

-This application is generates exam questions, lets the user select what topics they want to pratice and marks it for them
+This application is generates exam questions, lets the user select what topics they want to pratice and marks it for them.
+Idealy chat GPT generation will be added to assist in the generation, but that feature is yet to be implemented